Updated March 2025 · 5 min read · By Travis Cook

 The Hidden Cost: States Where Local Taxes Change Everything

-State income tax rates do not tell the whole story.
-Several states allow cities and counties to levy their own income taxes, which can dramatically change your take-home pay depending on exactly where you live.
+The state rate isn't the full picture.
+Some states let cities and counties pile on their own income taxes, which can wreck your take-home pay depending on exactly where you live.

 Maryland is the most significant example.
 All Maryland counties levy local income taxes ranging from 2.25% (Worcester County) to 3.2% (Baltimore City and several other jurisdictions).
 A Maryland worker in Montgomery County pays the state's top rate of 6.5% plus a 3.2% county tax, totaling 9.7% before federal taxes.